torrejonv/teranode/docs/architecture/architecture.md

 ### 4.6.
 Blockchain Service

 The service is reponsible for managing block updates and adding them to the blockchain maintained by the node.
 The blocks can be received from other nodes or mined by the node itself.
+Blocks mined by the node are broadcast to other nodes via the Blockchain Service.

 ![UBSV_Blockchain_Service_Overview.png](img%2FUBSV_Blockchain_Service_Overview.png)